xlladdins/xll/docs/Excel4MacrosA-D.md

     > the Macintosh).
 These functions switch to the next and previous
     > windows, respectively.

->
+> &nbsp;

 **Related Functions**

-ACTIVATE   Switches to a window
+ACTIVATE&nbsp;&nbsp;&nbsp;Switches to a window

-ON.WINDOW   Runs a macro when you switch to a window
+ON.WINDOW&nbsp;&nbsp;&nbsp;Runs a macro when you switch to a window

-WORKBOOK.NEXT   Switches to the next sheet in a workbook
+WORKBOOK.NEXT&nbsp;&nbsp;&nbsp;Switches to the next sheet in a workbook

-WORKBOOK.PREV   Switches to the previous sheet in a workbook
+WORKBOOK.PREV&nbsp;&nbsp;&nbsp;Switches to the previous sheet in a workbook

-WORKBOOK.SELECT   Select a sheet in a workbook
+WORKBOOK.SELECT&nbsp;&nbsp;&nbsp;Select a sheet in a workbook

 Return to [top](#A)